Unidata/netcdf-fortran/docs/netcdf-f77.md

 interface.
 If you are creating a netCDF dataset, only a handful of routines are required to define the necessary dimensions, variables, and attributes, and to write the data to the netCDF dataset.
-(Even less are needed if you use the ncgen utility to create the dataset before running a program using netCDF library calls to write data.
+(Even less are needed if you use the ncgen utility to create the dataset before runninga program using netCDF library calls to write data.
 See section ‘ncgen’ in The NetCDF Users
 Guide.)
 Similarly, if you are writing software to access data stored in a particular netCDF object, only a smallbset of the netCDF library is